bitPogo/kmock/docs/src/howto/proxy.md

     var something: Int
 }
 ```

-In short KMock allows to assign simple canned values which are return once the Template Property is invoked:
+In short KMock allows to assign simple canned values which are returned once the Template Property is invoked:
 ```kotlin
 @Test
 fun sampleTest() {